 Winning sales through customer engagement

 In the old days, it was all about the sale.
-But as recession bit and business-to-business buying changed, the time executives spend on buying products and services has diminished.
-Today, it is estimated that the buying process takes up less than 5 per cent of executives' time.
+But recession bit and business-to-business buying changed, and the time executives spend on buying products and services has diminished.
+Today, it is estimated that the buying process takes up less than 5% of executives' time.

 The Andersen and Stein method – 'Engage, Win and Grow' – is a deliberate strategy of engagement that starts with research about your customer, moves on to the relationship and first sale, then consolidates by growing that relationship so that your company is differentiated from other business relationships, and your teams are aligned with your customer's.

 The best time to become a student of your customer, the authors say, is before the sale, when the opportunity is a mere flicker on the horizon.
 This is the time to do your research: and the best source of information on your customer is the customer – in person, and through the company website, social media – all the places where the customer is revealed and available.

 Sound advice for businesses looking to expand their operations into other markets.
 It pays to conduct grass roots research and analyse typical activity in your sector; this will help your business position itself at the forefront, distinct from other potential competitors.

 Case studies in ‘Beyond the Sales Process’ include Siemens, Zurich, Hilton, BNY Mellon and MSD.
 The study of MSD (Merck Sharp and Dohme), for instance, focuses on this healthcare company trading in a market changing through insurance company acquisitions and hospital consolidations, in which individual doctors have less autonomy in how they treat patients.